-River Tembe (cf. Figure 5) marks the West limit of Katembe territory.
+The climate in the Maputo region is tropical, savanna-type and semi-arid.
+Precipitation is larger in the summer period, between November and March (73% of total annual precipitation of nearly 600 mm).
+The average air temperature varies between 27°C in the summer and 21°C in the winter.
+The coastal area can be affected by intense precipitation and winds during several days in the events of tropical cyclones, typically in summer time.
+River Tembe (Figure 5) marks the West limit of Katembe territory.
 Its flow is markedly seasonal (Lencart e Silva et al., 2010), amounting to 140 M m3 annual average, produced in a hydrographic basin of 2.864 km2.
 Besides River Tembe, which extends for 125 km from the spring in Swaziland, the territory is characterized by the presence of the water course of Vale de Xandane/Bangoloene swamp, extending from South to North for 22 km.
 The Vale de Xandane water course presents a 109 km2 hydrographic basin, with annual average flow of 9 M m3, peaked (57%) in the October-January period.

-The main tributary to the Espírito Santo Estuary is River Umbeluzi (cf. Figure 2), with a hydrographic basin of $5.600 \, \mathrm{km^2}$, and an extent of 314 km from its spring in Swaziland.
-The place of several large dams (including the Pequenos Libombos, the main water source of Maputo City), River Umbeluzi has a regular flow along the year, with average annual flow of $500 \, \mathrm{M} \, \mathrm{m^3}$ (Hoguane, 1999).
+The main tributary to the Espírito Santo Estuary is River Umbeluzi (Figure 2), with a hydrographic basin of 5.600 km2, and an extent of 314 km from its spring in Swaziland.
+The place of several large dams (including the Pequenos Libombos, the main water source of Maputo City), River Umbeluzi has a regular flow along the year, with average annual flow of 500 M m3 (Hoguane, 1999).

-Floods have historical presence in the Espírito Santo Estuary banks, and the event of Feb 2000 in the last decade, which was caused by intense precipitation and exceptional river flows, should be highlighted.
-A specialized study on flood risk in the Katembe territory found that this area is more vulnerable to meteorological elevations of sea level (associated with atmospheric depressions) than to river caused floods.
-In fact, Katembe is protected from the most frequent floods by an estuary-side road and cliffs in the North, because the water course of Vale de Xandane connects to the estuary through a hydraulic passage.
+Floods have historical presence in the Espírito Santo Estuary banks, highlighting the event of Feb 2000 in the last decade, caused by intense precipitation and exceptional river flows.
+A specialized study of flood risk in the Katembe territory found that this area is more vulnerable to meteorological elevations of sea level (associated with atmospheric depressions) than to river caused floods.
+In fact, Katembe is protected from the most frequent floods by an estuary-side road and cliffs in the North, because the water course Vale de Xandane connects to the estuary through a hydraulic passage.
 The collapse of this dike or the change in the hydraulic passage could cause a dramatic increase of flood vulnerability of the Katembe territory.

 In the flood risk assessment carried out, most of Katembe territory was classified with low risk.
-However, high risk areas are assessed in the areas connecting with the Vale de Xandane water course and in the Northeast boundary, confining with the estuary: including the marginal road sided by the estuary and in some areas of the Guachene neighborhood.
+However, high risk areas are assessed in the areas connecting with Vale de Xandane water course and in the Northeast boundary, confining with the estuary: including the marginal road sided by the estuary and in some areas of the Guachene neighbourhood.

 In River Tembe the most important pollution sources are the domestic effluents, biomass combustion products and nutrients from farmlands along the river.
-These sources also affect directly the Espírito Santo Estuary and Maputo Bay, and additional pollution is generated by industrial effluents in Maputo and Matola and by the marine transportation operations in Katembe pier and Maputo Port.
-In the tributary rivers the domestic and industrial effluents are predominant water pollution sources.
+These sources also affect directly the Espírito Santo Estuary and Maputo Bay, and additional pollution is generated by industrial effluents in Maputo and Matola and by the marine transportation operations in the Katembe pier and Maputo Port.
+In the tributary rivers, the domestic and industrial effluents are predominant water pollution sources.